sargunv/magisk-onyx-font-fix/README.md

 This tweak fixes the problem by replacing `system/etc/fonts.xml` with [a version](./onyx-font-fix/system/etc/fonts.xml) that eliminates RobotoFake, and sets the fallback font family as the new `sans-serif` default.
 The rest of the font settings remain the same as before.

+Tested on a Leaf 2 with firmware v3.3.1.

 ## Installation

 Root your device, head to the [releases page](https://github.com/sargunv/magisk-onyx-font-fix/releases), download the latest `onyx-font-fix.zip`, and install the module with Magisk Manager.